Andrew J. May: Chairman of the House Military Affairs Committee

+May was chairman of the powerful House Military Affairs Committee during the Seventy-sixth through Seventy-ninth Congresses (1939–1947).

-During May's career he helped push through the Social Security Act, and the GI Bill of Rights, both programs central to the New Deal.
-In 1940, May was credited with being the chief architect of the Peacetime Selective Service Act which provided manpower for the nation's armed forces.
-The act played a critical role in America's preparedness when Japanese forces bombed Pearl Harbor in December 1941.
-In a letter to May from Representative John W. McCormack, McCormack wrote:
+As Military Affairs chairman, May wielded immense influence before and during World War II.
+He was the chief architect of the Peacetime Selective Service Act of 1940, which provided for conscription into the armed forces while the US was not yet at war.
+This program enabled the armed forces to prepare for war before the US was attacked at Pearl Harbor in December 1941.

+Representative John W. McCormack (D-MA) wrote to May:

 "As chairman of the all important House Committee on the Military Affairs before Pearl Harbor and during the war, you led the fight for the passage of legislation necessary to defend and preserve our country.
 Your post, as Chairman of the House Military Affairs Committee is not only a most important position but in addition, a most trying one.
 History will record that the part you played in the passage of necessary legislation would justifiably place you as one of the foremost Americans of this generation."

 May was considered neither an isolationist or a warmonger.
 He did speak out frequently about the war in Europe.
 May was quoted as saying, "it will not be left up to the President or the Congress or the people of the United States, whether or not we go to war."
 May continued, "It will be decided by the impersonation of hatred Adolph Hitler, who decided it also for Poland, France, Belgium, and Holland."